 - Cream Cheese: I always use full-fat cream cheese

-- Confectioner Sugar: always make sure to beat powdered sugar into the frosting for at least 5 minutes.
+- Powdered Sugar: always make sure to beat powdered sugar into the frosting for at least 5 minutes.
 It helps to get rid of that gritty texture.

 - Heavy Whipping Cream: Try not to substitute for milk, it won’t give it the same fluffy volume.